-Being a guitarist is a great time if you know what you’re doing, but there are some things you’ll have to learn how to do if you plan on playing on a regular basis.
+Being a guitarist is a great time if you know what you’re doing, but there are some things you’ll have to learn how to do if you plan on playing regularly.
 One of those things is replacing guitar strings.
 Either they snap, deaden, or they become unplayable because they sound so bad.

 And that brings me to the point of this article, which is why guitar strings tend to sound bad over time, even if we’ve done our best to keep them clean.
 Simply put, the reason for this is that they’re no longer fresh.
 They’re old, used, and they’ve gone bad so to speak.
 But how does this happen and what causes it?

 Guitar strings go dead due to a combination of dust, oil, and sweat build-up on the strings.
 Humidity and temperature changes are massive culprits as well due to corrosion.
 If you live in a very humid climate, your strings can go bad much quicker too.

 There are many reasons why guitar strings wear out quickly and why build-up happens, but you can also prevent these things with regular maintenance, wiping down your guitar after you use it and washing your hands before you play.
 You can also upgrade to more expensive strings like Elixirs and other polymer-coated brands if you don’t want to change your strings as often.
 That all said, let’s dive into some of the other factors in better detail.